This post contains affiliate links, If you use these links to buy something, we may earn a little commission at no additional cost to you.

 We celebrate it, write movies about it, and our libraries are full of books about it.
 There is nothing wrong with that.

 At first glance, the title “The Millionaire Next Door” might sound like some trashy novel just begging for glamour.
 It’s 15 minutes in the spotlight, but this couldn’t be further from the truth.
-I assume most people when they think of the word ‘millionaire.
+I assume most people when thinking of the word ‘millionaire.

 Quite the opposite, being an average millionaire is within reach of just about everyone.
 The American Dream is alive and well, but only for those who are willing to sacrifice.